 It is the responsibility of every tenured member of the department conscientiously to submit to the committee a signed evaluation of the candidate for inclusion in File B by the deadline.
 However, in light of the candidate's responsibility to submit in File A sufficient evidence to warrant positive action by the committee, any departmental colleague may choose to have the candidate include in File A his or her signed evaluation.
 Any non-tenured member who wished not to submit a written evaluation may abstain.
 In the spirit of open dialogue, faculty members are encouraged to share their written evaluations with the candidate, but only the chair is required to do so.

-2.6.5.3 Committee Deliberation for Third-year and Tenure Review a.
-The committee will examine file materials and determine the degree to which each candidate has successfully met the various criteria.
+2.6.5.3 Committee Deliberation for Third-year and Tenure Review

 After the review files have been completed, the Rank and Tenure Committee will conduct its review.